When your loved ones depend on your financial support for their livelihood, it becomes patently clear why life insurance is a must:

 Some policies restrict the number of transfers into and out of the funds.
 If you’ve exceeded that annual limit, and your subaccounts have performed poorly, you may need to pay a higher premium to prevent the policy from lapsing.

-Life insurance can be an uncomfortable topic to discuss.
-However, it’s an important and useful product that’s worth reviewing if you’d like to tie up some loose ends after you’re gone.
 The last thing we want is to leave a financial burden behind for our children and loved ones.
-With a life insurance policy, you can give your family a parting gift of financial stability.
+Through life insurance, you can give your family a parting gift of financial stability.